matiasvallejosdev/serverless-podcast-ai-discord-bot/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE.md).
+This project is open source and available under the [GNU Affero General Public License v3.0](LICENSE).